Homeless Housing Assistance Corp.

 A deteriorating former nursing home in Ronkonkoma on Long Island.
 A long-vacant big box store in the Buffalo suburb of West Seneca.
 Both transformed into affordable, supportive housing that brings new life to the surrounding neighborhoods and to those who will call them home.

-Across New York State, DASNY provides construction services to support Governor Andrew M. Cuomo’s mission to create more than 100,000 units of affordable and supportive housing over the next five years.
+Across New York State, DASNY provides construction services to support New York State’s mission to create more than 100,000 units of affordable and supportive housing over the next five years.
 In Fiscal 2017, DASNY provided construction monitoring services for almost $1.3 billion in projects for the Homeless Housing Assistance Corporation.

 Liberty Landing, which opened in October 2016, will house 30 formerly homeless veterans in apartments.
 It is operated by Concern for Independent Living, a not-for-profit.